- About Us

-Sanctions lawyers help clients navigate the intricate sanctions landscape globally.
+Sanctions law firm help clients navigate the intricate sanctions landscape globally.
 They provide timely and targeted advice and representation to their clients regarding sanctions exposure.

 The international community uses sanctions to change the behavior of a country in the case where a country violates human rights, is waging war, or endangering international peace.

-Collegium of International Lawyers is a leading sanctions law firm London, specializing in providing comprehensive legal services to clients navigating the complex world of economic sanctions.
-With a team of highly skilled sanctions lawyers in London, we provide tailored solutions to clients in a variety of industries and sectors.
+Collegium of International Lawyers is a top London sanctions law firm, offering comprehensive legal services for clients dealing with economic sanctions.
+Our skilled team of London sanctions lawyers provides tailored solutions to clients across various industries.

 Our team of OFAC sanctions lawyers and economic sanctions attorneys are well-versed in the regulations set forth by the Office of Foreign Assets Control (OFAC) and other international bodies.
 We assist clients in ensuring compliance with these regulations and effectively represent them in any disputes or enforcement actions.

-The Collegium of International Lawyers’ expertise extends beyond the United Kingdom.
-Our sanctions lawyer Iran and other jurisdictions are prepared to offer comprehensive legal advice and representation to clients dealing with sanctions cases in various countries around the world.
-We are known as the best OFAC lawyers, handling cases that involve economic sanctions imposed by the United States, European Union, and other international authorities.
+Our expertise at Collegium of International Lawyers goes beyond the UK.
+Our sanctions lawyers in Iran and other jurisdictions provide comprehensive legal support for clients facing sanctions cases worldwide.
+We excel as top OFAC lawyers, handling cases involving economic sanctions imposed by the US, EU, and international authorities.

 |Type of Sanctions||Description|